Shigella flexneri

 Shigella flexneri is a species of Gram-negative bacteria in the genus Shigella that can cause diarrhea in humans.
-Several different serogroups of Shigella are described; S. flexneri belongs to group B. S. flexneri infections can usually be treated with antibiotics, although some strains have become resistant.
+Several different serogroups of Shigella are described; S. flexneri belongs to group B. S. flexneri infections which can usually be treated with antibiotics, although some strains have become resistant.
 Less severe cases are not usually treated because they become more resistant in the future.
 Shigella are closely related to Escherichia coli, but can be differentiated from E.coli based on pathogenicity, physiology (failure to ferment lactose or decarboxylate lysine) and serology.

 Discovery

 The species was named after the American physician Simon Flexner; the genus Shigella is named after Japanese physician Kiyoshi Shiga, who researched the cause of dysentery.
 Shiga entered the Tokyo Imperial University School of Medicine in 1892, during which he attended a lecture by Dr. Shibasaburo Kitasato.
 Shiga was impressed by Dr. Kitasato's intellect and confidence, so after graduating, he went to work for him as a research assistant at Institute for Infectious Diseases.
 In 1897, Shiga focused his efforts on what the Japanese referred to as a "Sekiri" (dysentery) outbreak.
 These epidemics were detrimental to the Japanese people and occurred often in the late 19th century.
 The 1897 sekiri epidemic affected >91,000, with a mortality rate of >20%.
 Shiga studied 32 dysentery patients and used Koch's Postulates to successfully isolate and identify the bacterium causing the disease.
-He continued to study and characterize the bacterium, identifying its methods of toxin production i.e Shiga Toxin, and worked tirelessly to create a vaccine for the disease.
+He continued to study and characterize the bacterium, identifying its methods of toxin production i.e. Shiga Toxin, and worked tirelessly to create a vaccine for the disease.

 Characterization

 Morphology

 Shigella flexneri is a rod shaped, nonflagellar bacterium that relies on actin-based motility.
-It produces the protein actin in a swift and continuous fashion to propel itself forward within and between the host’s cells.
+It produces the protein actin in a swift and continuous fashion to propel itself forward within and between the host's cells.
 This bacterium is gram-negative, non-spore forming Shigella from serogroup B. There are 6 serotypes within this serogroup.